dedNewGuy/libds/README.md

-# Libds | Elementary Data Structure Library

-Library for elementary data structure
+# libds

+libds is a small and simple C library for basic data structures.
+Everything is kept in just two files: `libds.h` and `libds.c`.

+## Current Features

+- Stack (array-based, efficient and simple)

-## Feature
+## Planned Features

 - Linked List
-- Stack
+- Stack (refactor/improve)
 - Queue
+- Hash Map

+## Usage

+Include `libds.h` and `libds.c` in your project.
+You can refer to `main.c` for example usage.